neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/scriptmanager-and-registering-startup-script.md

 After registering a script (including script tags) the ASP.NET parses out all these tags.
 For each of the found script tag, it creates a dictionary with the script content (`text`=`your script`), eventually adds attributes from the tag and uses `JavascriptSerializer` to serialize this dictionary.
 At this point, the previously mentioned exception can raise. `JavascriptSerializer` is created with the default `maxJsonLength`, which can be overriden by the appSettings with key `aspnet:UpdatePanelMaxScriptLength`.

-> This appSetting is parsed as `Int32`, which can be found at http://referencesource.microsoft.com/#System.Web/Util/AppSettings.cs.
+> This appSetting is parsed as `Int32`, which can be found at reference source of the [AppSettings](http://referencesource.microsoft.com/#System.Web/Util/AppSettings.cs "System.Web.Util.AppSettings").
 There are also other 'hidden' ASP.NET appSettings.

 The serialized dictionary is then placed in the ajax response, deserialized at the client and executed by the browser.